BoXiao123/Machine-Learning-and-Data-Mining-Practice/readme.md

 This repository is mainly about machine learning and data mining
 ====
 This repository includes four main parts
 		An example of data mining of Diabetes dataset
-	An example of using keras for kaggle otto classification An example of using MXNET for kaggle dog competition
+		An example of using keras for kaggle otto classification An example of using MXNET for kaggle dog competition An example of using Sk-learn SVM classifier
 The first practice is the Diabetes 130-US hospitals for years 1999-2008 Data-Set
 ----